petyussz/STELLA-cli/README.md

 - Local LLM integration via Ollama (`langchain_ollama`).
 - Safe command execution with sanitization and heuristic risk checks.
 - Simple interactive REPL with history and optional debug output.

+**Prompt Framework**

+This project uses a concise prompt framework that encourages safe, auditable actions:

+- The system prompt asks the model to "Plan" briefly (a short Chain-of-Thought style reasoning) before issuing any action.
+- The model performs actions by invoking the `run_linux_command` tool; reasoning and execution are kept separate for safety and traceability.
+- For each action the agent estimates `sudo` and `risk`; the tool enforces confirmations and additional sanitization where necessary.

 **Requirements**